AEperalesguevara/AEperalesguevara/README.md

 I am an undergraduate Mechatronics Engineering student at the National University of Engineering (UNI) in Lima, Peru.
 My technical skills include JavaScript, TypeScript, Prisma, HTML, and database management with DBeaver and Cloudinary.
 I have a passion for creating and optimizing web systems with efficient backend and frontend architectures.

-I am interested in web development, IoT integration, and technical system design 🌱 I’m currently learning:
+I am interested in web development, IoT integration, and technical system design 🌱 I’m currently learning:<br>
-  -Advanced database management with Prisma
+  -Advanced database management with Prisma<br>
   -Frontend frameworks like React<br>

 👯 I’m looking forward to collaborating on tech-driven projects, especially those that merge software and hardware systems.